-Then take the Fedare chairlift to the Averau saddle, descend the Fedare piste, turn right to the Croda Negra chairlift, which leads to a small saddle, the starting point of the Croda Negra slope.
+Then, take the Fedare chairlift to the Averau saddle, descend the Fedare piste, and turn right to the Croda Negra chairlift, which leads to a small saddle, the starting point of the Croda Negra slope.

-This beautiful panoramic piste leads first to Col Gallina and then to the Falzarego pass, where you take the Lagazuoi cable car.
+This beautiful panoramic piste leads first to Col Gallina, then to the Falzarego pass, where you take the Lagazuoi cable car.
 On Mt.
-Lagazuoi you can visit the emplacement FW 4 and then descend on the Armentarola slope to the Val Badia.
+Lagazuoi, you can visit the emplacement FW 4 and then descend on the Armentarola slope to the Val Badia.

 The Great War Ski Tour requires an early morning ski start